Târgu Mureș: History

 The first known recorded documentation of the city dates to 1332.
 It is mentioned in the papal registry under the Latin name Novum Forum Siculorum meaning New Szekler Marketplace, and under the Hungarian name Sekulvasarhel (Székelyvásárhely) meaning Szekler Marketplace in 1349.

-In place of its Fortress' Church, the Dominican church stood until the Mongol invasion, when it was destroyed.
-In its place, the Franciscans started building a new Gothic-style church around 1332, which was completed in 1446.
+Prior to 1332 a Dominican church stood where the Fortress' Church is now sited, up until the Mongol invasion, when it was destroyed.
+The current Fortress' Church was built by the Franciscans in a new Gothic-style around 1332.

+In 1405, the King of Hungary Sigismund of Luxembourg granted the city the right to organize fairs.
 Since 1439 the town was the scene of the sessions of the Transylvanian parliament (diet) 36 times.
-In 1405, the King of Hungary Sigismund of Luxembourg granted the city the right to organize fairs.
 In 1470 King Matthias Corvinus granted the first judicial privilege to the city, and in 1482 declared the city a royal settlement.
-In 1492, wayvoda (prince) István Báthory strengthened its monastery with fortifications.
-In 1506, the troops of Pál Tomori were beaten by the Székelys rising against the payment of an extraordinary Ox tax imposed on them on occasion of the birth of Louis II of Hungary.
+In 1492, wayvoda (prince) István Báthory strengthened a monastery with fortifications.

+In 1506, the troops of Pál Tomori were beaten by the Székelys who were rising against the payment of an extraordinary Ox tax imposed on them on occasion of the birth of Louis II of Hungary.
 In 1557, the Reformed Church College (i.e., Presbyterians) was established as the oldest Hungarian school of Transylvania.
 In 1571, the session of the Transylvanian parliament under prince John II Sigismund Zápolya accepted the free preaching of the word of God, including by the Unitarian Church.
-In 1600–1601, as a result of the siege of Giorgio Basta, the fortress turned to ruins.
+In 1600–1601, as a result of the siege of Giorgio Basta under the direction of Emperor Rudolf II, the fortress crumbled to ruins.
 In 1602, the troops of Gergely Németh put on fire the remaining houses of the town, therefore, in 1602 the reconstruction of the fortress was started on the advice of mayor Tamás Borsos, but it was actually built between 1614 and 1653.
 Mózes Székely the only prince of Szekler origin visited the city in 1603 when he liberated Transylvania from foreign domination.

-In 1616, it was granted the status of a free royal city under the name of Maros-Vásárhely by prince (fejedelem) Gábor Bethlen.
-In 1658 Turkish and Tartarian troops invaded the city and burned it, and 3,000 people were taken into captivity.
+In 1616, Târgu Mureș was granted the status of a free royal city under the name of Maros-Vásárhely by fejedelem (prince) Gábor Bethlen.

+In 1658 Ottoman and Tartar troops invaded the city and burned it, where 3,000 people were taken into captivity.
 In 1661, as no one showed willingness to accept the duty of prince, under Turkish pressure Mihály Apafi was elected prince of Transylvania here.
 In 1662, resulting from the negligence of the Turkish military residing here, the city almost completely burnt down.
 In 1687 it was devastated by German imperial troops.
 In 1704, the kuruc troops of Pál Kaszás occupied the fortress, which was re-occupied by Austrian troops led by Lőrinc Pekry in 1706.
 On 5 April 1707 Francis II Rákóczi was raised to the chair of princes here.
 In 1707 the city was struck by the plague with more than 3,500 deaths.
-The black death renewed in 1709, 1719 and in 1738–39.
+The plague renewed in 1709, 1719 and in 1738–39.